databendlabs/databend-docs/docs/en/sql-reference/10-sql-commands/00-ddl/01-table/10-ddl-create-table.md

 ## CREATE TABLE ...
 EXTERNAL_LOCATION

-Creates a table and specifies an S3 bucket for the data storage instead of the FUSE engine.
+Creates a table and stores it in an S3 bucket other than the default storage.

-Databend stores the table data in the location configured in the file `databend-query.toml` by default.
-This option enables you to store the data (in parquet format) in a table in another bucket instead of the default one.

 Syntax:
 ```sql